 US history is the focus of social studies in fifth grade.
 Some of the units covered include the 13 Colonies, the American Revolution, Westward Expansion, the Industrial Revolution, Slavery and the Civil War.
 A yearly field trip to the Old Red Courthouse gives the students the opportunity to role-play different aspects of the US judicial process, which is also covered in their history studies.
 Other field trips are planned for historical drama productions at local theaters when available.

 US Geography is the focus of the fifth grade geography curriculum.
 Through their State Fair projects, presented in the spring, the fifth graders share facts about a state that they've learned about in their geography studies.

-Units covered in science curriculum include The Human Body, Electricity, Animal Classification, Earth Science and Oceans.
-Visits from High Touch, High Tech and the Nature and Science Museum provide hands-on activities for many of the units.
+Units covered in science curriculum include The Skeletal System, Electricity, Animal Classification, Earth Science and Oceans.
+Visits to the Perot Museum provide hands-on activities for many of the units.
 Videos and interactive SMART board activities provide additional resources.

 Fifth grade students receive additional instruction in the following areas:

 Tech Lab-2 days a week